03/30/2025 - Racing Lagoon

 As you may have guessed from the title, this game is, in a way, a coming-of-age story.
 The ideas of succession and growing older are quite prevalent in Laika's relationship to her mother and daughter, and even to her relationship with the village as a whole.
 It's no secret that Laika can't die.
 Not permanently, at least.
 Her family line bears a curse of resurrection, passed on from one generation to the next when the daughter "bleeds" for the first time.
 Laika is the current bearer of immortality, caught between her mother who has long given it up, and her daughter who has yet to take it.

 Laika certainly succeeds, with each tidbit of information, from details of the world to details of Laika's curse, being both interesting and not quite enough.
-I think it's always important to leave some questions unanswered, as that is how just about any great piece of lingers in someone's mind for long after they've played/seen/heard/watched/read it...
+I think it's always important to leave some questions unanswered, as that is how just about any great piece of art lingers in someone's mind for long after they've played/seen/heard/watched/read it...
 At least it is for me.

 Laika will leave you wondering and hungering for more, which is, admittedly, a double-edged sword.